Cray-HPE/docs-csm/operations/kubernetes/Kyverno.md

 The violations for each of the baseline policy is logged in policy report, similar to other policies as mentioned in Validation section above.
 In order to give more insights towards each violation use below mentioned command.

-### Example to list policy violations at pod level.
+### Example to list policy violations at pod level

     ```bash
     kubectl get polr -A -o json | jq -r -c '["Name","kind","Namespace","policy","message"],(.items[].results // [] | map(select(.result=="fail")) | select(. | length > 0) | .[] | select (.resources[0].kind == "Pod") | [.resources[0].name,.resources[0].kind,.resources[0].namespace,.policy,.message]) | @csv'